- Open Access Statement

 The Business Review follows a double-blind peer review policy, which means the identities of the authors are concealed from the reviewers, and vice versa.
 To facilitate this, the main body of the paper (including the references, figures, tables, and any acknowledgments) should not include any identifying information, such as the authors' names or affiliations.
 Upon receipt, the article is assigned a paper ID at the editorial desk.
 It is then subject to a desk review which entails technical screening to judge the scope and relevance of the article, clarity of language, and whether or not it complies with the similarity boundaries.
 The similarity index of the submitted manuscript should be less than 19 percent.
 Moreover, similarity from any particular source should not exceed 5 percent.

-Acceptance at this stage formally sends the article into the review process whereby it is sent to 2-3 external reviewers.
+The assistant editor will assign the paper to two members of the reviewer board.
+The reviewers are given up to 40 days to evaluate the paper.
 The reviewers assess the article for originality, objectives of the research, methodology and theoretical framework, the breadth, scope, and level of critical analysis incorporated in the literature review, the soundness of the results and discussion, and its contribution to the existing body of knowledge.
 They may also judge the article on the basis of the appropriateness of the title, organization, and structure of the paper.
+In the case where reviewers come to a conflicting decision, the editor may send the paper to a third reviewer.